ajmalrasouli/ar-resume/README.md

 - **Backend**:
   - Azure Functions (Node.js)
   - Cosmos DB (for visitor counter)
+  - Third-party API integration (Stability AI)

 - **DevOps**:
   - GitHub Actions for CI/CD
   - Azure Static Web Apps for hosting

+## 🖼️ AI Image Generator

+The AI Image Generator allows you to create images from text descriptions using Stability AI's Stable Diffusion model.

+### Features
+- Generate high-quality images from text prompts
+- Supports various image dimensions
+- Real-time generation status
+- Download generated images

+### How to Use
+1. Navigate to the "AI Projects" section
+2. Enter your image description in the text area
+3. Click "Generate Image"
+4. Wait for the image to generate
+5. Download the image using the download button

 ## 🚀 Getting Started